Roopesh Shetty: Career

 Roopesh Shetty started his career as a YouTuber where he started uploading Tulu comedy album songs.
 He then worked as an RJ and VJ in Mangaluru.
-He made his film debut in a supporting role in Dibbana Tulu movie.
+He made his film debut in a supporting role in a Tulu movie titled Dibbana.
 In 2015, he appeared as the main lead in Ice Cream Tulu movie.
 However, the movie did not do well at the box-office.
 He then made his Kannada debut with Danger Zone.
 This film also failed to reach maximum audiences.
-After appearing in several Kannada and Tulu films, his luck has been changed after the release of Girgit Tulu movie.
-Along with acting, he also directed that movie along with Rakesh Kadri.
-He also made Gamjaal Tulu Movie in 2021 which recovered its budget in the first three days of release.
+After appearing in several Kannada and Tulu films, his luck changed after the release of Girgit Tulu movie.
 In September 2022 he emerged as the winner of the Season 1 of Bigg Boss Kannada OTT.